 Historical declines of this species resulted from commercial exploitation for food, alteration and loss of habitat, and introduced predators such as bullfrogs and large-mouth bass.

-The range of the western pond turtle extends from the Puget Sound Lowlands in Washington, the Columbia River Gorge in Washington and Oregon, down through western Oregon and California, and south to Baja California.
-Western pond turtles disappeared from the Puget lowlands by the 1980s, with only a few isolated adult turtles remaining.
+The range of the northwestern pond turtle extends from the Puget Sound Lowlands in Washington, the Columbia River Gorge in Washington and Oregon, down through western Oregon and California, and south to Baja California.
+Northwestern pond turtles disappeared from the Puget lowlands by the 1980s, with only a few isolated adult turtles remaining.

-For a map of worldwide distribution and other species' information, check out NatureServe Explorer and International Union for Conservation of Nature Red List.
+For a map of range-wide distribution and conservation status of this species, check out NatureServe Explorer and International Union for Conservation of Nature Red List.

 Sensitivity to climate change